RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Obtaining a LAT model for a defined study area

 In order to provide calibration geoids for subsea surveying data processing, I have written this small guideline.
-It makes use of a relational database which is common in GIS called PostgreSQL to obtain LAT values.
 As each country has is own LAT model, this guideline makes use of BLAST to have a European solution.

-While the usual process starts by acquiring a Mean Sea Surface ellipsoid, correcting .
-The guideline starts from 0 to 100.
-We will go through extracting MSS values for a selected area, to transform them to LAT values making use of BLAST.

-## Getting Started

-These instructions will get you a copy of the database up and running on your local machine.
+This does not mean this is an autorative correct LAT model.
+It is just a generalized LAT model for the globe.

 ### Prerequisites

-+ You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights
++ You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights, study areas and make small calculations
-+ PgAdmin3 (PgAdmin 4 is still a little bit buggy) in order to easily create a database, and to make random checks
++ PgAdmin3 (PgAdmin 4 is still a little bit buggy) in order to manage your own database
 + QGIS (>2.18)
 + BLAST more info [here](http://www.blast-project.eu/), find a download link [here](http://blast-project.eu/media.php?file=604)
++ GUT (GOCE User Toolbox) , find it [here](https://earth.esa.int/web/guest/software-tools/gut/about-gut/overview)

 ### Installing